 These sessions are led by Stella Evans, one of the science instructors at BAC.
 She is available to answer questions or review procedures or lab work for any student taking a science class.
 These are small group sessions.
 Other meeting times may be requested as well.

-Multiple days a week, and on Sundays, the large, peaceful space of Brickman is devoted to quiet, supported study.
+Multiple days a week, and on Sundays, the large, quiet, peaceful space on the second floor of Swedenborg Library is devoted to individual study at the tables and carrels there.
 This is ideal for students who need the motivation and structure of a set place and time for studying.
 A study tutor is available to everyone who has questions about any of their work.
 The tutor can explain a homework assignment, offer study tips, help a student understand their textbook, and offer advice about a project, but is not available for lengthy tutoring.
 The tutor will ask each student to sign in and will give an evaluation of each session.

 Location: Swedenborg Library